 If there’s no metal stamp, the ring is likely to be a fake.
-Equally, if the metal is gold plated or silver, chances are it’s not a diamond because why would you put a nice stone mounted into a cheaper metal?
+Equally, if the metal is gold plated or silver, chances are it’s not a diamond.
+Few jewellers would mount a precious gemstone in cheaper metal.

 The Sparkle Factor

 This is another easy test that doesn’t require special equipment.
 All you need to do is hold the diamond under a bright light.

 The way that diamonds reflect light is unique: Inside the stone, the diamond will sparkle gray and white (known as “brilliance”) while outside of the gem, it will reflect rainbow colors onto other surfaces (this dispersed light is known as “fire”).

 A fake diamond will have rainbow colors that you can see inside the diamond.